FAQ

 AIT will help you find reasonable, pre-arranged accommodations for your stay in Budapest.
 Usually, two or three students share an apartment in downtown Budapest, and near excellent transportation and great cultural offerings.
 To help us find suitable roommates for you, you will be asked to fill out an electronic Room Match Form before you arrive in Budapest.

 No. All courses are taught in English by internationally acclaimed Hungarian scholars with guest lectures by leading entrepreneurs and researchers who all speak English.
-An optional two-week long intensive course in Hungarian language is available before the start of each semester, and you can also take a basic Hungarian language course for credit while at AIT.
+An optional two-week long intensive survival course in Hungarian language is available before the start of each semester, and you can also take a basic Hungarian language course for credit while at AIT.

 Yes.
 About 20% of the AIT students will be Hungarians from the Budapest University of Technology and Economics.
 They will introduce you to the Hungarian lifestyle, and help you see the best of what Budapest has to offer.

 Budapest University of Technology and Economics (BME) will provide credit transfer on behalf of AIT.
-Academic courses will meet twice a week, for two hours per occasion.
-Our 14-week courses therefore typically correspond to 4 credits at most North American colleges and universities.
+Academic courses will meet twice a week, for two hours per occasion and they require at least the same amount of time for homework.

 For more details and estimated student direct costs for a semester in Budapest please see this link: